 Professional experience and formal education enable us to create faster, gentler, and more reliable solutions for you and your best friend.
 Through our positive approach, we bring peace of mind to our clients as we eliminate the embarrassment, stress and frustration of ineffective communication.

 At Sit Happens, we train for the dog-friendly lifestyle.

 "Be the kind of person your dog thinks you are."

 Don Hoover is an accredited trainer with over 10 years of professional experience.
 He is certified with the Certification Council of Professional Dog Trainers, The American Kennel Club's Canine Good Citizenship Program, The International College of Canine Studies, and is a professional member of the Association of Professional Dog Trainers.
 Don graduated from the University of South Florida with a Bachelor of Science in Entrepreneurship.
 He is especially enthusiastic about developing behavior modification plans for rescued dogs who are afflicted by their troubled pasts.

 Aubrey Ashley started as a student here at Sit Happens with one of her dogs, Mochi.
 She fell in love with training and dogs so much that she decided to make it her career.
-Aubrey is now working as the Team Lead at J. Tails Barkyard, as well as apprenticing the owner of Sit Happens, Don Hoover.
+Aubrey is now a trainer and apprentice of the owner of Sit Happens, Don Hoover.